ascobee/snake-game-cli/README.md

 # snake-game-cli

-Python Package - Play the classic phone game "Snake" in a CLI
+Play the classic phone game "Snake" in a CLI.